schriftgestalt/GlyphsSDK/Python Templates/Filter without Dialog/README.md

+Welcome to Glyphs.app’s plug-in documentation.

+This documentation here covers only a few details of the whole process.
+If you’re new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.

+## File Without Dialog Plug-in

-The filter plugin (without dialog) gets called either from the Filter menu, or through Custom Parameters upon font export.
+The filter plug-in (without dialog) gets called either from the Filter menu, or through Custom Parameters upon font export.

 ![](../_Readme_Images/filterwithoutdialog.png)